Gimpeh/GimpOCD/README.md

 Connecting Gregtech Machines (Or other things) as Components for an OpenComputers System
 --------------

 Place an adapter on (or near if using an MFU as I would recommend) the controller. and connect it via opencomputers cable to the server.
-You CAN use AE2 p2p's for opencomputers components.
+You CAN use AE2 p2p's for opencomputers cables.
 Just right click the p2p with an opencomputers cable, and connect them as normal.

 If using an MFU; Shift right click the controller for the machine with an MFU in hand and then place the MFU in the adapter.